PriyankaHopale/RockPaperScissors-JS/README.md

 # Installation

-To run the game locally, follow these steps:
+To run the game locally, follow these steps

 Clone this repository to your local machine using Git: